Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANOID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/Complet Project/README.md

 * Beacause the previous explanation, the lines 181-187 of the same Wrapper: [Neural_Networks_Models.py](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/blob/master/Complet%20Project/Wrappers/Neural_Networks_Models.py#L37-L38) are used to load the data base of the motion sequences created using the GAN model (you can found it in this repository in the folder: [Create motion sequences](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/tree/master/Nueral%20Networks/Create%20Motion%20Sequences) and is recommended first run this script to generate the motion sequences), selecting one of them each time in a random form.
 This is used to perform the Pepper's behavior in the "Alternative world" function.
 The logic to select and import the motion sequences follow the current explanation: is select a random epoch, 1 to 300, and then is selectec a random motion sequence, 1 to 32 (the author trained the GAN model by 300 epochs and save all the data generated, in each epoch are generated 32 motion sequences).
 Finally are loaded the file with the structure: "NewAnimation Epoch-Motion sequence"; example: "NewAnimation 100-32".

 **Please, if you generate a different number of motion sequences with the GAN model, change the random and validations values.**
-**Please make shure that the path to load the file is correct.
+**Please make sure that the path to load the file is correct.
 The folder "DataBaseGeneratedByRNA" is in the folder: [Data_And_RNA_Models](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/tree/master/Complet%20Project/Data_And_RNA_Models).
 And has a few motion sequences developed; if you run the GAN model, it goes to save the motion sequences created in that folder, please check the path too.**

 ```python
    181      # Are get two random int to select a original animation of the DataSet.